What is Equity Reads?

 Ivan Coyote (they/them) is a non-binary Canadian author who writes about their experience growing up in Canada as a young queer person.
 They started writing in 1998, and have 13 published works.
 In addition to being a writer, they are a performer of live shows, collaborating with other queer Canadian artists such as Clyde Petersen and Rae Spoon.
 No matter the subject at hand, Coyote prioritizes themes of identity, community, intersection, and love.

-Or find it at the Okanagan Regional Library or purchase at Mosaic Books.
+Or find it at the Okanagan Regional Library or purchase at Mosaic Books

-All About Love by bell hooks
+All About Love

 “Those of us who have already chosen to embrace a love ethic… know that when we let our love shine, we draw to us and are drawn to other bearers of light.”